curateteaching/digitalpedagogy/keywords/queer.md

 * "Digital Storytelling Project," Queering the Museum, http://queeringthemuseum.org/current-projects/digital-storytelling-project/ (Collaborative Project)

+JENTERY: is there a prompt for the Digital Storytelling Project somewhere?
+It would be great to have!
+And perhaps I missed it.
 * "Lim," Merritt Kopas, http://mkopas.net/files/Lim/ (Digital Game)

 * "Queer Feminist Media Practice," Eds.
 Aristea Fotopoulou & Kate O'Riordan, http://adanewmedia.org/issues/issue-archives/issue5/ (Journal)